 Featured Bat Bro Video

-Top 20 BBCOR Bats of 2021
+Our Top 10 BBCOR Bats of 2022

 THE BAT BRO SCALE: Our rating system for BBCOR baseball bats.
 Due to BBCOR restrictions, THERE IS NO SUCH THING AS A PERFECT BAT.
 Between power, sweet spot, and swing weight, every bat is going to have to compromise in at least one category.
 To see our full list of BBCOR Bat Bro Scales, click here.

 1) DeMarini Voodoo One BBCOR